 Annual General Meeting

-The Annual General Meeting of the Copyright Society of Australia will be held at 5pm on 26 March 2015 at the offices of Allens, Level 28, Deutsche Bank Place, 126 Phillip Street, Sydney.
+The Annual General Meeting of the Copyright Society of Australia was held at 5pm on 26 March 2015 at the offices of Allens, Level 28, Deutsche Bank Place, 126 Phillip Street, Sydney.
 For meeting documents, visit the Annual General Meeting page.